 - Students Dormitory (capacity for 18 students), in a separate building about 300 meters from the campus in the Wassenaar elite neighbourhood.

-Extracurricular activities include: (1) sports: basketball, volleyball, badminton, table tennis, (2) music and art: gamelan, bands, traditional and national dance; (3) international: active participation in the annual activity THIMUN (The Hague International Model United Nations) that the UN trial simulation played by middle school students from around the world; and (4) scouting.
+Extracurricular activities include: (1) sports: basketball, volleyball, badminton, table tennis, (2) music and art: gamelan, bands, traditional and national dance; (3) international: active participation in the annual activity THIMUN (The Hague International Model United Nations) that the UN simulation played by middle school students from around the world; and (4) scouting.

 8. Management and Funding